tmcphillips/openrefine-provenance/2019-05-15 Exercise data model with a column name change.md

     % and a data array containing the imported data values dataset(dataset_id, source_id, import_id, array_id).

-    % the import includes all data parsing choices made when the dataset was created import(import_id, ...).
+    % the import fact includes all data parsing choices made when the dataset was created import(import_id, ...).

-    % an array is a set of columns, rows, and the values in each cell array(array_id, dataset_id).
+    % an array is a set of columns, rows, and the values in each cell;
+    % and a dataset may be represented by multiple arrays array(array_id, dataset_id).

-    % a column is associated with an array but its schema and position is elsewhere column(column_id, array_id).
+    % a column is associated with an array, but its schema and position is elsewhere column(column_id, array_id).

-    % a row is associated with an array but iss schema and position is elsewhere row(row_id, array_id).
+    % a row is associated with an array, but itss schema and position is elsewhere row(row_id, array_id).

     % a cell is a pairing of a column and row of an array